Licensing the Power BI service for users in your organization

 About self-service sign-up

 Individual users can get their own Power BI license by signing up with their work or school account.
 With a free license, users can explore Power BI for personal data analysis and visualization using My Workspace, but they can't share with other users.
-A Power BI Pro license is required to share content.
+A Power BI Pro or Power BI Premium Per User license is required to share content.
+A Power BI Premium subscription unlocks access to a variety of features, capabilities, and types of content that are only available through Premium.
+A Premium Per User license limits access to these features to other users who also have a Premium Per User license.
+A capacity-based Premium subscription allows users with free licenses to access any content, but only users with a Pro or Premium Per User license can create content.
 Users may upgrade their license type to Pro, or sign up for Pro directly, if the organization is using the commercial cloud.
 Direct purchase of or upgrade to Pro isn't available to educational organizations or organizations deployed to Azure Government, Azure Germany, or Azure China 21Vianet clouds.

 If you don't want users in your organization to use self-service sign-up, see Enable or disable self-service sign-up to learn how to turn it off.

-If you want to see which users in your organization may already have a license, see View and manage user licenses to learn how.
+If you want to see which users in your organization might already have a license, see View and manage user licenses to learn how.

 License types and capabilities

-There are two kinds of Power BI per-user licenses: free and Pro.
-Which type of license a user needs is determined by where content is stored and how they'll interact with that content.
-Where content can be stored is determined by your organization's subscription type.
+There are three kinds of Power BI per-user licenses: Free, Pro, and Premium Per User.
+Which type of license a user needs is determined by where content is stored, how they'll interact with that content, and if that content uses Premium features.
+Where content can be stored is determined by your organization's subscription license type.

-One type of subscription, Power BI Premium, allows users with a free license to act on content in workspaces that are assigned to Premium capacity.
+One type of organizational subscription, Power BI Premium, is a capacity-based license.
+Using Premium allows users with a free license to act on content in workspaces that are assigned to Premium capacity.
 Outside of Premium capacity, a user with a free license can only use the Power BI service to connect to data and create reports and dashboards in My Workspace.
 They can't share content with others or publish content to other workspaces.
 To learn more about workspace types, see Types of workspaces.

-A standard Power BI subscription uses shared capacity.
-If content is stored in shared capacity, users who are assigned a Power BI Pro license can collaborate only with other Power BI Pro users.
+A Power BI organization with only free and Pro per-user licenses uses a shared and limited capacity to process content.
+If content is stored in that shared capacity, users who are assigned a Power BI Pro license can collaborate only with other Power BI Pro users.
 They can consume content shared by other users, publish content to app workspaces, share dashboards, and subscribe to dashboards and reports.
 When workspaces are in Premium capacity, Pro users may distribute content to users who don't have a Power BI Pro license.

 |License type||Capabilities when workspace is in shared capacity||Additional capabilities when workspace is in Premium capacity|